-1 We will use the term high-impact entrepreneurs for entrepreneurs who successfully commercialize key innovations, which may generate extra ordinary income and wealth.
-As will be shown, the industrial foundations controlling a significant share of Swedish industry were founded by high-impact entrepreneurs or their descendants.
+1 As will be shown, the private foundations controlling a significant share of Swedish industry were founded by high-impact entrepreneurs or their descendants.
+We will use the term high-impact entrepreneurs for entrepreneurs who successfully commercialize key innovations, which may generate extra ordinary income and wealth.
 However, 'entrepreneurial income and wealth' is not recognized in the tax code, and we will approximate the taxation of high-impact entrepreneurs with an owner of a listed firm facing the highest marginal tax.

-2 Seven key aspects have been treated in previous studies: the taxation of capital income of households, consumption, gifts and inheritance, labour income, real estate, wealth, and taxation
+2 Seven key aspects have been treated in previous studies: the taxation of capital income of households, consumption, gifts and inheritance, labour income, real estate, wealth, and taxation of the owners of closely held firms (See Henrekson & Stenkula, 2015; Johansson et al., 2018; Wykman, 2018).